abudrionis/icdcoder/README.md

 `python3 BERT_coder.py` followed by one of the main arguments specified in the section *Training and testing using the main arguments* below.

 *Note that for the commands to work, your working directory has to be the icdcoder folder.
 Print the working direktory by entering `pwd` and change it using `cd [filepath to icdcoder folder]`, for example `cd Desktop/my-ICD-project/icdcoder` Also, if you're using a virtual environment, it should be activated by entering `source venv/bin/activate`.
-Make sure you have the latest version by entering `git pull`*
+Make sure you have the latest version of the project by entering `git pull`*

 ### Training and testing using the main arguments
 *Note that the arguments are mutually exclusive and one is required to run the BERT_coder.py script*